Proven-Paradox/shaper-system/Handbook.md

 Reduce all damage you take (after multipliers are applied) by your half your Toughness (minimum damage reduction: 1).
 This benefit increases as you raise your Hero Tier: the damage reduction increases by an amount equal to your half your Toughness each Hero Tier (so Toughness x 1 at Hero Tier 2, Toughness x 1.5 at Hero Tier 3, and so on).

 #### Defensive Lock
-When being targetted by a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
+When being targeted by a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
 This increases the Upkeep of Lock On by 1.

 #### Double Ward
 When you use [Ward](#ward), you may choose to increase the cost to 3.
 If you do, you may choose a second element.
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single Ability.
 This counts as paying an Overload cost.